bhavyaghai/WordBias/README.md

 (B) The Main View shows the bias scores of selected words (blue lines) along different bias types (axes) <br />
 \(C\) The Search Panel enables users to search for a word and display the search/brushing results. <br />

 In the above figure, the user has brushed over 'Male' and 'Islam' subgroups.
-Words with strong association to both these subgroups are listed below the search box like bomb, terror, aggression, etc. This suggests that Word2vec embedding contains biases against Muslim males.
+Words with strong association to both these subgroups are listed below the search box like bomb, terror, aggression, etc. This suggests that Word2vec embedding contains biases against Muslim males. <br />

+For a quick starter on Parallel Coordinates, please refer to this [link](https://towardsdatascience.com/parallel-coordinates-plots-6fcfa066dcb3).

 ## Overview